-Like super heroes, masks allow us to hide who we are as well.
+Like superheroes, masks allow us to hide who we are as well.
 At best, they give us freedom.
 A chance to have fun and misbehave.
-At worse, they give us distance from our responsibilities and ourselves.
+At worst, they give us distance from our responsibilities and ourselves.
 We no longer hold ourselves accountable.
 Everyday women wear make-up to change, improve or conceal appearances.
 Think of how far Renée Zellweger took that.

-In The Lord of the Flies by William Goldberg, the boys paint their faces.
+In Lord of the Flies by William Golding, the boys paint their faces.
 This allows them to set their animalistic natures, their ‘beasts’, free.
 In Phantom of the Opera, Erik wears a mask to hide a deformity.

 As writers, we reveal much of ourselves in our work.
 We hide behind our characters; we live lives different to our own.
 It seems the more we try to hide, the more we show.
 We choose our characters as we choose our masks; to live a different life.
 We write to escape.
 Why do you get dressed up for Halloween?
 To stay home and stay sober?
 I think not.
 Consider this quote from Oscar Wilde: